 Whether you’re a regular old family, or Brad Pitt and Angelina Jolie, co-parenting takes work and sometimes a great deal of work.
 Whatever the future holds for your family or for their family, there will be days where old feelings surface and struggles arise.
 If you need help, seek help.
 A therapist can offer you a safe place to vent while giving you ideas on how to avoid conflict and work constructively with your ex to co-parent your children.
 They deserve the best of the both of you in their lives.

-If you need further information on co-parenting or mediation or any other area of family law, contact our office today to schedule your free consultation with one of our qualified family law attorneys experienced with co-parenting, custody and parenting time issues in New Jersey.
+If you need further information on co-parenting or mediation or any other area of family law, contact our office today to schedule your initial consultation with one of our qualified family law attorneys experienced with co-parenting, custody and parenting time issues in New Jersey.